JonathanSilva298/JonathanSilva298/README.md

 ## 👋 Hi, I’m Jonathan
 📧 jonathan.joaquim7@gmail.com

-- 📚I'm a Back-End student
+- 📚 I'm a Back-End student
+- 🎮 I love games and would like to make one someday

 ## Skills
 ### Languages